shreshthkharbanda/Mybrary/README.md

 # Mybrary

 *****************************************************************************************
 Description: This readme file is for the Mybrary application used by a library member of North Creek High School.
-It includes application installation instructions and detailed information about application features, technologies used, artifacts, and sources
+It includes application installation instructions and detailed information about application features, technologies used, artifacts, and sources <br />
-Released Version: 1.0.0
+Released Version: 1.0.0 <br />
-Released Date: Feb 26th 2018
+Released Date: Feb 26th 2018 <br />
-Author: Shreshth Kharbanda, Kashish Kharbanda, and Rishabh Jain; North Creek High School, Bothell WA
+Author: Shreshth Kharbanda, Kashish Kharbanda, and Rishabh Jain; North Creek High School, Bothell WA <br />
 *****************************************************************************************

 ## Installation Instructions: